stijn-dejongh/lovecraft_public_domain/manuscript/electric_executioner.md

 time with the hill peons and Indians, just as he had said; for surely such unrecorded lore could have come from no mere book-learning.
 Realising the importance he must attach to this doubly esoteric jargon, I determined to strike at his most vulnerable spot and give him the gibberish responses the natives used.

-  "Ya-R'lyeh!
-Ya-R'lyeh! " I shouted.
-"Cthulhutl fhtaghn!
+_"Ya-R'lyeh!
+Ya-R'lyeh!"_ I shouted. _"Cthulhutl fhtaghn!
 Niguratl-Yig!
-Yog-Sototl-- "
+Yog-Sototl--"_

 But I never had a chance to finish.
 Galvanised into a religious epilepsy by the exact response which his subconscious mind had probably not really expected, the madman scrambled down to a kneeling posture on the floor, bowing his wire-helmeted head again and again, and turning it to the right and left as he did so.
-With each turn his obeisances became more profound, and I could hear his foaming lips repeating the syllable "kill, kill, kill, " in a rapidly swelling monotone.
+With each turn his obeisances became more profound, and I could hear his foaming lips repeating the syllable _"kill, kill, kill"_, in a rapidly swelling monotone.
 It occurred to me that I had overreached myself, and that my response had unloosed a mounting mania which would rouse him to the slaying-point before the train reached the station.

 As the arc of the madman's turnings gradually increased, the slack in the cord from his headpiece to the battery had naturally been taken up more and more.
 Now, in an all-forgetting delirium of ecstasy, he began to magnify his turns to complete circles, so that the cord wound round his neck and began to tug at its moorings to the battery on the seat.
 I wondered what he would do when the inevitable would happen, and the battery would be dragged to presumable destruction on the floor.

 Then came the sudden cataclysm.
 The battery, yanked over the seat's edge by the maniac's last gesture of orgiastic frenzy, did indeed fall; but it did not seem to have wholly broken.
 Instead, as my eye caught the spectacle in one too-fleeting instant, the actual impact was borne by the rheostat, so that the switch was jerked over instantly to full current.
 And the marvellous thing is that there was a current.
 The invention was no mere dream of insanity.

 I saw a blinding blue auroral coruscation, heard an ululating shriek more hideous than any of the previous cries of that mad, horrible journey, and smelled the nauseous odour of burning flesh.
 That was all my overwrought consciousness could bear, and I sank instantly into oblivion.

 When the train guard at Mexico City revived me, I found a crowd on the station platform around my compartment door.
 At my involuntary cry the pressing faces became curious and dubious, and I was glad when the guard shut out all but the trim doctor who had pushed his way through to me.
 My cry was a very natural thing, but it had been prompted by something more than the shocking sight on the carriage floor which I had expected to see.
 Or should say, by something less, because in truth there was not anything on the floor at all.

 Nor, said the guard, had there been when he opened the door and found me unconscious within.
 My ticket was the only one sold for that compartment, and I was the only person found within it.
 Just myself and my valise, nothing more.
 I had been alone all the way from Querétaro.
 Guard, doctor, and spectators alike tapped their foreheads significantly at my frantic and insistent questions.

 Had it all been a dream, or was I indeed mad?
 I recalled my anxiety and overwrought nerves, and shuddered.
 Thanking the guard and doctor, and shaking free of the curious crowd, I staggered into a cab and was taken to the Fonda Nacional, where, after telegraphing Jackson at the mine, I slept till afternoon in an effort to get a fresh grip on myself.
 I had myself